FCC orders station groups to negotiate with AT&T in DirecTV dispute

 The company added it was "clearly one of the more egregious examples of how broadcasters routinely hold consumers hostage into paying higher and higher retrans fees, rather than being stewards of the public airwaves."

-In October, Sinclair said it had reached a multiyear agreement across DIRECTV, AT&T TV and U-verse for continued use of Sinclair’s owned local broadcast stations and other programming, including the Tennis Channel and a regional sports network featuring Chicago Cubs games launching in 2020.
+In October, Sinclair said it had reached a multi-year agreement across DIRECTV, AT&T TV and U-verse for continued use of Sinclair’s owned local broadcast stations and other programming, including the Tennis Channel and a regional sports network featuring games of the Chicago Cubs launching in 2020.

-The dispute comes as Congress is considering whether to reauthorize the Satellite Television Extension and Localism Act (STELAR), a law governing the retransmission of broadcast television by satellite companies.
-If the law is not extended, the FCC will lose authority to enforce "good faith" rules with regard to retransmission consent.
+The dispute comes as Congress is currently considering whether to reauthorize the Satellite Television Extension and Localism Act (STELAR), a law that governs the retransmission of broadcast television by satellite companies.
+If the law is not extended, the FCC will lose its authority to enforce its “good faith” rules with regard to retransmission consent.

-On Wednesday, the Senate Commerce Committee plans to take up the bill introduced by the panel's chair, Roger Wicker.

 "If Congress does not renew STELAR this year, these broadcaster TV blackouts will increase in frequency," AT&T said.